 Do psychedelics increase intelligence?

-A study on cops found that their openness to experience was reduced after experiencing a traumatic event, which is significant because openness to experience is the only Big 5 trait linked to intelligence.
+A study on cops found that their openness to experience was reduced after experiencing a traumatic event (Leigh Wills, & Schuldberg 2016), which is significant because openness to experience is the only Big 5 trait linked to intelligence (Schretlen, van der Hulst, Pearlson, & Gordon 2010).
 I’ve explained before that negative experiences seem to reduce openness in a way that becomes obvious in context.
 Imagine that you experience an abusive relationship.
 You will become more aversive towards potential abusive relationships, which fall under the umbrella of “relationships”.
 You may become less willing to expose your vulnerable side in relationships and essentially this is one of the many issues with PTSD, an unwillingness to be vulnerable, to take risks.
 It’s really worth reading the full post on this concept.
 The relevance here is that openness may be a promoter for engagement with novel (and potentially risky/unknown) experiences.
 Novel experiences promote learning because these are the very situations needing to be learned (you don’t learn the already learned stuff).

-Dynorphin mediates alcohol-related spatial learning and memory impairment.
+Dynorphin mediates alcohol-related spatial learning and memory impairment (Kuzmin, Chefer, Bazov et al 2013).
 This occurs by disrupting glutamate neurotransmission in the hippocampus.
-Another study found stress-induced learning and memory impairment was mediated by dynorphin.
+Another study found stress-induced learning and memory impairment was mediated by dynorphin (Carey, Lyons, Shay et al 2009).
 This one is interesting because it is not limited to spatial cognition.
-Occlusal disharmony, a problem that can cause neck stiffness and psychiatric depression, was shown to cause memory and learning impairments mediated by dynorphin activity in the amygdala.
+Occlusal disharmony, a jaw problem that can cause neck stiffness and psychiatric depression, was shown to cause memory and learning impairments mediated by dynorphin activity in the amygdala (Yamada, Ono, Kubo et al 2013).
 It may be that pain aversion is mediated by dynorphin as well (Massaly, Copits, Wilson-Poe et al 2019), which would explain this effect of the occlusal disharmony on learning and memory.
 Stress was negatively correlated to academic performance in high IQ students (Malik & Balda 2006).
 There is also research showing up to 14 points IQ reduction during periods of scarcity and stress (Mullainathan 2014).
 There is also evidence that age-related cognitive decline involves dynorphin as well (Ménard, Herzog, Schwarzer, & Quirion 2014).

-Heres where it gets interesting.
+Here’s where it gets interesting.

 This is likely part of the mechanism for how psychedelics attenuate addiction rapidly.
 This study suggests that psychedelics do not attenuate the abuse potential of methamphetamine, but only the dynorphinergic problems of stimulant use.
-Psilocybin has been shown to seemingly cure tobacco addiction with one dose in 80% of subjects.
-This is exciting because another study found nicotine to upregulate dynorphin/kappa-opioid receptor (KOR) system and dynorphin has been proposed as a core element to models of addictions to many drugs.
+Psilocybin has been shown to ‘cure’ tobacco addiction with one dose in 80% of subjects (Johnson, Garcia-Romeu, Cosimano, & Griffiths 2014).
+This is exciting because another study found nicotine to upregulate dynorphin/kappa-opioid receptor (KOR) system (Tejeda, Natividad, Orfila et al 2012) and dynorphin has been proposed as a core element to models of addictions to many drugs (Shippenberg, Zapata, & Chefer 2007).
 The attenuation of KOR-mediated activity by psychedelics found in the 2019 study may reveal a core mechanism to this attenuation of addiction.
 I’ve explored the relationship between nicotine and dynorphin in more depth in my article Nicotine Disorder.

 My understanding of addiction is as follows: